adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser/README.md

 5. `./imageLinkHidden` - defines whether or not the image link is hidden
 6. `./titleLinkHidden` - defines whether or not the title link is hidden
 7. `./titleType` - stores the value for this title's HTML element type
+8. `./showTitleType` - defines whether or not the title tab dropdown menu is shown

 The following configuration properties are inherited from the image component: